 \subsubsection{\textbf{High-degree, Expressive Gates}}

 The challenge of using Plonk gates is that all computations must be mapped to only what is supported by the Plonk polynomial, similar to mapping program code to a RISC ISA.
 In some cases, this results in circuits that require millions ($>2^{20}$) of gates, and in turn, polynomials with millions of evaluations.

-Recent protocols and libraries ~\cite{halo2, hyperplonk} support \textit{expressive, high-degree} gates, which encode complex operations and significantly reduce overall gate count.
-For example, HyperPlonk’s \textit{Jellyfish} gate captures common patterns like hashing; across benchmarks, HyperPlonk demonstrates upwards of 32$\times$ reduction in gate counts when transitioning from \textit{Vanilla} (less expressive) Plonk gates to Jellyfish gates.
+Recent protocols and libraries ~\cite{halo2, hyperplonk} support \textit{expressive, high-degree} gates, which encode complex operations and significantly reduce gate count.
+For example, HyperPlonk’s \textit{Jellyfish} gate captures common patterns such as hashing; across benchmarks, it reduces gate counts by up to 32× compared to less expressive \textit{Vanilla} Plonk gates.
 Similarly, Halo2 uses custom gates for elliptic curve operations.
 However, these expressive gates increase the complexity of the SumCheck algorithm used to verify them.